giovannicoppola/AlfreDo/README.md

 <h1 id="motivation">Motivation ✅</h1>

-- Quickly list, search, and open your Readwise highlights
+- Quickly list, search, and act on your Todoist tasks
-- Add new highlights to your account through Alfred
+- Add new tasks to Todoist through Alfred